Create your own DIY desk organizer for kids or adults, with items you already have. Keep your workspace neat without spending a fortune.

 Get organized and save the planet with this super easy DIY desk organizer made with recycled boxes.
 It’s fun and functional!

-If your kid’s desk (or even yours) is a cluttered mess, but you don’t want to spend a ton of money on supplies, fear not.
+If your kid’s desk, or even yours, is a cluttered mess, don’t worry.
+You don’t have to spend a ton of money on supplies.

 As a professional organizer, I know lots of people struggle with keeping their desks clutter-free.
 And having a desk caddy to organize your supplies will keep everything neat and tidy.